I am looking for a motivated person to develop her/his PhD

 ) declaration to evaluate candidates, so alternative paths are welcomed.

 Due to out of my control contracting policies, candidates with non-EU degrees may not be eligible.

 I will start revising CVs and conducting interviews starting 10 September until the position is filled.

 I plan to be very involved in this project and I am sure it will be fun and productive!

-I can help you secure your own funding for your PhD or PostDoc if you have a neat idea.
-Drop me an email with your CV, interests and why would you like to work with me (you should read this first) and we can talk about it.
+I can help you secure your own funding for your PhD or PostDoc if you have a neat idea (but you should read first this or this).
+Drop me an email with your CV, interests and why would you like to work with me and we can talk about it.
 I am broadly interested in how global change affects community structure and composition and its repercussion on ecosystem functioning.
 Pollinators and pollination is a good study system to tackle those questions both from the applied and basic research perspectives, but I am also open to work with other insects-plant systems.